Ensembl/ensembl-prodinf-datachecks/README_hc.rst

   init_pipeline.pl Bio::EnsEMBL::Healthcheck::Pipeline::RunStandaloneHealthchecksParallel_conf $($SRV details hive) -hc_jar $JAR

 Next, run the ``beekeeper.pl`` supplied by the output with the arguments ``--keep_alive -sleep 0.5``.
 This ensures the hive runs continually, picking up new jobs as they are submitted.

+Please note that beekeeper need to run from an ebi-cli node to be able to send jobs to the farm.
+Also please make sure the hive run from the ensj-healthcheck directory or org.ensembl.healthcheck.testcase.eg_core.ProteinTranslation will fail as the script won't be found.

 Configuration
 =============